Strawberry-and-company/Who.js/README.md

 # Who.js
-JavaScript library to speed up and facilitate DOM control.
+Who.js is a javaScript library to speed up and facilitate DOM control.